135 Human Ecology Building (HEB)

 B.Sc.
 Chemical Engineering, Universidad Industrial de Santander 1995

-Professor Hinestroza is a Cornell University Faculty Senator and a member of the grievance committee of Cornell's College of Human Ecology.
+Professor Hinestroza is a Faculty Senator, and the Chairman of the Academic Integrity Commmitee at Cornell's College of Human Ecology.